 - Annotated Bibliography Paper: This assignment requires you to begin researching your problem.
 In this paper, you will develop your ability to access, evaluate, and use credible information by identifying and summarizing highly credible sources. - Problem Analysis Paper: This persuasive essay requires you to explore the problem in your region.
-You will consider what is means to demonstrate the severity of a problem and create an exigence for change. - Audience Analysis Paper and Online Discussion: In this essay, you will summarize, analyze, and apply information from the audience survey and textbook material to develop a persuasive

-- message that will appeal to your audience.
+You will consider what is means to demonstrate the severity of a problem and create an exigence for change. - Audience Analysis Assignment: - o Part 1: Audience Survey: Knowing your audience is essential to effective persuasive communication.
+This assignment will help you construct survey items to measure audience attitudes about your problem and recommended solution. - o Part 2: Audience Analysis Assignment and Online Discussion: In this essay, you will summarize, analyze, and apply information from the audience survey and textbook material to develop a persuasive message that will appeal to your audience.
 You will also participate in a group discussion to critically analyze the original ideas of your peers and improve the effectiveness of your own persuasive arguments. - Problem, Solution, and Barriers Paper: You will have an opportunity to revise your Problem Paper based on previous feedback from your instructor and peers.
 This assignment requires you to write a persuasive paper wherein you refine your problem arguments and advocate a solution.
 You also need to consider counterarguments and address these barriers to persuade your audience to enact your solution. - Reflection Paper: In this paper, you will reflect on what you learned through the class readings and assignments to consider how your experience this semester might be personally, academically, and professionally applicable.